pablovarela/terraform-provider-slack/docs/index.md

 # Slack Provider

 The Slack provider is used to interact with Slack resources supported by Slack.
-The provider needs to be configurred with a valid token before it can be used.
+The provider needs to be configured with a valid token before it can be used.

 Use the navigation to the left to read about the available resources.